hmcts/idam-testing-support-api/README.md

 JUnit 5 is enabled by default in the project.
 Please refrain from using JUnit4 and use the next generation

+Database and Secrets Management: The actual infrastructure for the database and secrets is now managed by idam-api.
+The infrastructure to create the database and secrets for the testing-support-api has been moved under the idam-api repository.

 ## Building and deploying the application

 ### Building the application